asweigart/ezgmail/README.md

     pip install ezgmail

-You will need to download a *credentials.json* file by going to https://developers.google.com/gmail/api/quickstart/python and clicking the **Enable the Gmail API** button (after logging in to your Gmail account).
+You will need to download a *credentials-gmail.json* file by going to https://developers.google.com/gmail/api/quickstart/python and clicking the **Enable the Gmail API** button (after logging in to your Gmail account).
+You will need to rename the downloaded *credentials.json* file to *credentials-gmail.json*.

-Once you have the *credentials.json* file, the first time you call ``ezgmail.init()`` it will bring up a window asking you to log in to your Gmail account and allow "Quickstart" to access it.
-A *token.json* file will be generated which your script can use to access your account.
+Once you have the *credentials-gmail.json* file, the first time you run ``import ezgmail`` it will bring up a window asking you to log in to your Gmail account and allow "Quickstart" to access it.
+A *token-gmail.json* file will be generated which your script can use to access your account.

 Future calls to ``ezgmail.init()`` or any other ``ezgmail`` function won't require this token-generating step.
 The ``gmail.init()`` function is automatically called when any other ``ezgmail`` function is called.